Wolfert Acker

 Wolfert Acker (1667–1753) was a colonial-period American who is featured in Washington Irving's short story collection Wolfert's Roost and Miscellanies (1855).
 His name was recorded in all combinations of Wolfert or Wolvert as given name, and Acker, Echert, Eckar, or Ecker as surname.
 He was born in Flatbush, Brooklyn, New York and died at his sizable home, "Wolfert's Roost" (or "Wolfert's Rest") near the site of what is now Irvington, New York in Westchester County, New York.
-On December 20, 1692, on land belonging to Frederick Philipse, he married Maretje Sibouts.
+On December 20, 1692, on land belonging to Frederick Philipse, first lord of Philipsburg Manor, he married Maretje Sibouts.

 Acker served the British colonial government as collector of Philipsburg Manor in New Netherlands.
 He was a quiet man whose favorite phrase was "Rust in Lust" (peace in quiet) but always found himself working for very loud and active governors; he was, at one point, privy counsellor to Peter Stuyvesant, before eventually retiring to Wolfert's Roost.
-William Owens believes that, despite his high status, Wolfert may have been a tenant of Philipse.
-Tenant or not, Wolfert did have the second largest house in the region, second only to Philipse Manor Hall, which still stands.
+William A. Owens believes that, despite his high status, Wolfert may have been a tenant of Philipse.
+Tenant or not, Wolfert did have the second-largest house in the region, second only to Philipse Manor Hall, which still stands.
+In his will, he categorized himself as yeoman."

 Jan Ecker, Wolfert's brother, was the first deacon of the Old Dutch Church of Sleepy Hollow, which was founded by Philipse, and was still living in May 1716.
-Wolfert Acker became the second deacon and later, an Elder.
+Wolfert Acker became the second deacon and later, an elder.
 However, by May 1716, he and his wife Maritie were two of eight members no longer on the roll, although their names continued to appear as baptismal witnesses until 1734.
-Acker is entombed beneath the floorboards of the church along with other Elders, beside Philipse and his wife.
+Acker is entombed beneath the floorboards of the church along with several other Elders, beside Philipse and his family members.

-Acker had three sons, Steven, Siber, and Abraham, and each son was married and named a son Wolfert.
-From Abraham's line came Abraham II and Wolfert II, the American "patriot" and Whig coordinator who lived in Marlborough, New York (where his house, Hill House, still stands) and founder of the Acker Ferry between Newburgh, New York and what became in 1913 part of Beacon, New York.
-Abraham's connection to the Van Tassel family is cited in "The Legend of Sleepy Hollow", and it was through their association with a rebellious Van Tassel scion during the revolutionary period that the Ackers lost Wolfert's Roost.

-Wolfert's property was passed along in his family for some time, but was eventually broken up and sold off.
+Wolfert's property was passed along in his family for some time before being broken up and sold off.
 One person who bought his land was Washington Irving who took an existing structure and made his romantic Sunnyside out of it.

-The actual Wolfert's Roost was burned down by the British after the brother-in-law of Catriena Ecker Van Tassel shot at the British sloops with a goose-rifle charged with nails.
+The actual Wolfert's Roost, which was a meeting place for local Patriots, was burned down by the British after the brother-in-law of Catriena Ecker Van Tassel shot at the British sloops with a goose-rifle charged with nails.
+Catriena Van Tassel provided the name "Katrina Van Tassel" in Irving's The Legend of Sleepy Hollow (1820), for the character modeled on her niece, Eleanor Van Tassel Brush.
+Both women are buried in the Old Dutch Burying Ground, along with many other members of the Acker/Ecker and Van Tassel families.

-Eckar Street in Irvington, New York is named for him.
+Eckar Street in Irvington is named for him.